anthonyjdella/personal-website/anthonyjdella/content/blog/what-are-apis-1.md

 tags: ["api","back-end", "front-end"]
 ---

-> **TLDR:** APIs are when software talks to each other.
-One software sends a request, another software sends back what they asked for.
+> **TLDR:** APIs are when applications talks to each other.
+One application sends a request, another applications sends back what they asked for.

 ---